"Do you mind?! I am just trying to have a quiet meal with my secret other family!"

-- As shown above, Mayor Quimby from The Simpsons.
+- As shown above, philandering politician Mayor Quimby is the Trope Namer.

 - Snowball V/II was secretly visiting another family that considered her their cat.

 - A commercial of pills to help people sleep had a list of things that make people too worried to sleep.
-"Secret Other Family" was in the list.
+"Secret Other Family" was on the list.

 - Real Life example: Vito Fossella, a Congressman from New York City, was arrested for drunk driving in Alexandria, Virginia.
-When a member of his Virginian Secret Other Family came to pick him up, guess who didn't get to run for re-election...
+When a member of his Virginian family came to pick him up, he decided not to run for re-election.

 - Chris McCandless, who's had the book Into the Wild based on him (and a movie based on that book), found out his dad had another family.
-At least, it was secret to him and his sister.
-His mother knew, and in fact it was why they moved at one point.
+At least, it was a secret to him and his sister.
+His mother knew, and, in fact, it was why they moved at one point.